matthewkeaton5/MiniProject1/README.md

 # Home Directory
 Serves as a repository for a users personal files
 # File paths in linux
+Also called directory trees that are used to organize files
 # Using the tab key to complete file paths
 # Using up and down arrow for history